 The pricing schedule for using space in the building is weighted, so that nonprofits and Montgomery County organizations pay less than for profits and non-County based organizations.
 And I think there is some provision for free use.

-#3: The forthcoming Library will be a great amenity but probably could be a lot better
+#3: The forthcoming Library will be a great amenity but probably could be even better

 Silver Spring's public realm framework will be extended through the addition of a library at Fenton Street and Wayne Avenue, a block from the Civic Building and Veterans Plaza.
 It will be interesting to see how the Library space will be programmed.

 That's extremely unlikely.
 MoCo is still MoCo.
 I have to admit that I don't know of any local government public library systems with a library branch open past 9pm.
-But the state ("nationale") library of Quebec is open late, til 10pm, Tuesday through Friday.
+But the state ("nationale") library of Quebec in Montreal, which also serves as the central library for the city, is open late, til 10pm, Tuesday through Friday.

 See "Is It a Library?
 A Student Center?
 The Athenaeum Opens at Goucher," in the Chronicle of Higher Education.
 (Note that in DC, the complex built and open in Deanwood has some of these aspects.
 I don't know how well it's programmed.)